 To implement a video on your landing page, there are two options you can go through:

 - Hosting a video on your own website.

-- Embedding a video via a hosting platform such as Youtube or Vimeo (recommended)
+- Embedding a video via a hosting platform such as YouTube or Vimeo (recommended)

-On the contrary, the process of embedding video onto your website via Youtube, for example, is made a whole lot easier.
-With easy integration through shortcode embeds on social media platforms, and as a Google brand, Youtube (the second biggest search engine after Google) gives an audience the speed and accessibility to engage with, and share videos across platforms.
-In addition, the host has the ability to measure the performance of their video through Google Analytics and Youtube’s analytics and reap the SEO rewards if optimised and strategic enough in content and application.
+On the contrary, the process of embedding video onto your website, for example, via YouTube, is made a whole lot easier.
+With easy integration through shortcode embeds on social media platforms, and as a Google brand, YouTube (the second biggest search engine after Google) gives an audience the speed and accessibility to engage with, and share videos across platforms.
+In addition, the host has the ability to measure the performance of their video through Google Analytics and YouTube’s analytics and reap the SEO rewards if optimised and strategic enough in content and application.